Lee Anna Simmons

 In sessions I include psychoeducation, sharing information about the methods I am using in the therapy, and offering practical information that can be helpful, working transparently and with respect every step of the way.

-Adults, children and adolescents attend therapy with me and I also provide supervision for social workers and therapists.
+Adults, children and adolescents attend therapy with me and I also provide supervision for social workers and therapists individually and in small groups.

-Currently I am enrolled at the IGA (Institute of Group Analysis) as a group supervisor, am approved by BAAT (The British Association of Art Therapists) as a therapist and supervisor and by the ICO in data protection.
+I am approved by BAAT (The British Association of Art Therapists) as a therapist and supervisor, by the ICO in data protection and EMDR UK & Ireland and EMDR Europe as an EMDR practitioner.
 I have confidentiality agreements with all clients and colleagues.

 Training, qualifications & experience

-My clinical experience also includes working with both adults and children: people suffering from addiction, self harm, refugees and migrants, victims of domestic abuse, the elderly and people suffering from mental health difficulties – both in the community and in health care establishments.
-I use a combination of EMDR and Art Psychotherapy in trauma work, with people who hoard and with complicated grief.
+My clinical training and experience includes work with adults, children and adolescents: people suffering from attachments issues, trauma, addiction, self harm, victims of domestic abuse, people who hoard, the elderly and people suffering from mental health difficulties – both in the community and in health care establishments.

 Areas of counselling I deal with